IamTheFij/slack-status-cli/README.md

 This requires you to have `openssl` installed on your machine and, when the page loads for the first time, it will require you to trust the certificate or ignore the warning.

 Here's how to do that on [Firefox](https://support.mozilla.org/en-US/kb/error-codes-secure-websites?as=u&utm_source=inproduct#w_self-signed-certificate).
 On Chrome, you may have to enable `chrome://flags/#allow-insecure-localhost`.
+If you can't get the link to open in Chrome, you can copy the URL into a different browser and try it there.
+It should work in Firefox or Safari.

 ## Setup